-- We help our clients assess, manage and protect their assets from climate-related risks by offering innovative products and services in investment, financing and research and through our climate risk - We are continually developing and refining sustainable solutions and approaches that help clients manage their exposures to climate change risk. - We will continue to manage and monitor our climate-related risks and our lending activities and aim to orient new and existing business efforts toward net zero by 2050.
-We aim to do this by further strengthening our operating model and increasing our efforts in the field of transition and green finance.
-In AM, during 2023, we intend to implement revisions to fund - In AM, during 2023, we intend to implement revisions to fund documentation and investment management agreements to align with our net-zero-aligned frameworks.
-We continue to invest in the necessary data and infrastructure to support management and monitoring of portfolios, issuer alignment and real economy decarbonization.
-Our Global Wealth Management (GWM) business division continues to work toward mainstreaming sustainable and impact investments for our private clients.
+- We help our clients assess, manage and protect their assets from climate-related risks by offering innovative products and services in investment, financing and research and through our climate risk disclosure. - We are continually developing and refining sustainable solutions and approaches that help clients manage their exposures to climate change risk. - We will continue to manage and monitor our climate-related risks and our lending activities and aim to orient new and existing business efforts toward net zero by 2050.
+We aim to do this by further strengthening our operating model and increasing our efforts in the field of transition and green finance. - In AM, during 2023, we intend to implement revisions to fund documentation and investment management agreements to align with our net-zero-aligned frameworks.
+We continue to invest in the necessary data and infrastructure to support management and monitoring of portfolios, issuer alignment and real economy decarbonization. - Our Global Wealth Management (GWM) business division continues to work toward mainstreaming sustainable and impact investments for our private clients.

-- See SR22 "Our approach to sustainable finance" subsection, for - See SR22 "Our approach to sustainable finance" subsection, for examples of our sustainable finance offering, including products and services launched in 2022.

-See SR22 Appendix 1 "Sustainable finance at UBS additional information" subsection for a selected list of the products and services we offer to support our net-zero transition strategy and SR22 Appendix 1 "Climate-related materiality assessment" subsection to see how we incorporate climate considerations into our product development and strategy. - development and strategy.

-See SR22 "Outlook for net zero for lending" subsection and SR22 "Supporting the net-zero goals of our investing clients" subsection for information on our net-zero alignment approach.
+- See SR22 "Our approach to sustainable finance" subsection, for examples of our sustainable finance offering, including products and services launched in 2022. - See SR22 Appendix 1 "Sustainable finance at UBS additional information" subsection for a selected list of the products and services we offer to support our net-zero transition strategy and SR22 Appendix 1 "Climate-related materiality assessment" subsection to see how we incorporate climate considerations into our product development and strategy. - See SR22 "Outlook for net zero for lending" subsection and SR22 - "Supporting the net-zero goals of our investing clients" subsection for information on our net-zero alignment approach.

-Activities and decision-making
+Activities and decisionmaking

 - Our Group Risk Control unit manages our sustainability and climate risk (SCR) program to further integrate SCR into our various risk management frameworks and related processes.
 We are further strengthening our operating model to ensure we monitor and steer our clients' assets and our own assets effectively.
-The operating model encompasses the processes we follow to aim to align new and existing business toward net - where the processes we show to aim to anythew and existing business toward her zero by 2050.

-We are integrating our net-zero targets as part of standard financial and non-financial risk processes to ensure that material sustainability and climate risks are identified, assessed, approved, and escalated in a timely manner.
-These integrations cover processes across client onboarding, transaction due diligence, product development and investment decision processes, own operations, supply chain management, and portfolio reviews. - "Managing sustainability and climate risks" subsection for a description of our risk processes and our climate risk program (including the board-set risk appetite, a carbon utilization measurement conceptualized in 2022 and aligned with our net-zero implementation and targets, and a company / asset-level transition and physical risk - See SR22 our sustainability report's Supplementary Information for "Informing and evolving our strategy our materiality assessments" subsection for sustainability and climate risk assessment of products, services and activities deemed as having high risk
+The operating model encompasses the processes we follow to aim to align new and existing business toward net zero by 2050. - We are integrating our net-zero targets as part of standard financial and non-financial risk processes to ensure that material sustainability and climate risks are identified, assessed, approved, and escalated in a timely manner.
+These integrations cover processes across client onboarding, transaction due diligence, product development and investment decision processes, own operations, supply chain management, and portfolio reviews. - See SR22 "Managing sustainability and climate risks" subsection for a description of our risk processes and our climate risk program (including the board-set risk appetite, a carbon utilization measurement conceptualized in 2022 and aligned with our net-zero implementation and targets, and a company / asset-level transition and physical risk scorecard). - See SR22 our sustainability report's Supplementary Information for "Informing and evolving our strategy - our materiality assessments" subsection for sustainability and climate risk assessment of products, services and activities deemed as having high risk.

-Policies and conditions
+4 Policies and conditions

-Our comprehensive and long-standing SCR policy framework

-- applies Group-wide to relevant activities, including client and supplier - is integrated into management practices and control principles and overseen by senior management; supports transition toward a net-zero future; and - focuses on priority sectors and activities and other sectors that are carbon high-emitting (or otherwise harmful to the climate), to define business boundaries in line with our net-zero ambitions and priorities.
+- Our comprehensive and long-standing SCR policy framework: - applies Group-wide to relevant activities, including client and supplier relationships; - is integrated into management practices and control principles and overseen by senior management; - supports transition toward a net-zero future; and - focuses on priority sectors and activities and other sectors that are carbon high-emitting (or otherwise harmful to the climate), to define business boundaries in line with our net-zero ambitions and priorities.

-We will continue to enhance and refine our SCR policy framework in line with the evolving regulatory guidance and market practices
+We will continue to enhance and refine our SCR policy framework in line with the evolving regulatory guidance and market practices.